hcmarque/AzureOpenAI/README.md

 As a new Deployment model was created, named "text-davinci-002", select it, as well the "Summarize text" and click in Generate on the botton of the page to see the results of the example, in green.

 ![Recording 2023-02-10 at 09 49 12](https://user-images.githubusercontent.com/13455341/218121184-b98b0730-a294-4eec-8be5-4af8b3fe580c.gif)

+# Understanding the Max Length (tokens)

+The Max lenght (tokens) on Azure OpenAI means a set a limit on the number of tokens to generate in a response.
+The system supports a maximum of 4000 tokens shared between a given prompt and response completion.
+(One token is roughly 4 characters for typical English text.)

+Token refers to a unit of text used to represent a word or piece of punctuation in a computational process.
+Tokens are often used as the basis for processing and generating natural language text using artificial intelligence models such as OpenAI's GPT-3.
+The number of tokens in a given piece of text can impact the complexity of processing and generating a response, and setting a token limit can help to ensure that the generated response remains concise and manageable.

+## Additional GPT-3 Playground models